ryan-neil/ds-a/README.md

 **[⬆ Top](#📓-Table-of-Contents)**

-### Space complexity
+## 1.3 Space Complexity

 So far, we've been focusing on __time complexity__:
-  * How can we analyze the __runtime__ of an algorithm as the size of the inputs increase?
+  * How can you analyze the __runtime__ of an algorithm as the size of the inputs increase?

-We can also use Big O Notation to analyze __space complexity__:
+You can also use Big O Notation to analyze __space complexity__:
-  * How much additional memory do we need to allocate in order to run the code in our algorithm?
+  * How much additional memory do you need to allocate in order to run the code in our algorithm?

-> Note: when we talk about space complexity, technically we'll be talking about auxiliary space complexity
+> Note: when you talk about space complexity, technically you will be talking about auxiliary space complexity

 __Auxiliary Space__: is the temporary space allocated by your algorithm to solve the problem, with respect to input size.